lisakmalins/dna-by-davinci/JellyfishKmers/README.md

 oligofile = "{filename.fa}"
 samfile = "{filename.sam}"

-# Specify output filename (if none provided, defaults to standard out)
+# Specify output filename
 outputfile = "{filename}"

+# Optional: Specify log filename (if none provided, defaults to output filename but with .log extension)
+logfile = "{filename}"

 # Calculate k-mer scores
 exec(open("CalcKmerScores.py").read())
 ```

 ## Test files
 * `dump100.fa` is a tiny Jellyfish dump file for testing.
 It is the first 100 lines of a real Jellyfish dump file of 17-mers from maize.
+It does not match up with `fake45mers.fa` or `fakemap.sam` so it is useful to check log output for 17-mers missing from dictionary.
 * `fakedump.fa` is an artificial Jellyfish dump file with 17-mers containing only contiguous A's and G's.
-* `fake45mers.fa` is an artificial file of 45-mers containing only contiguous A's and G's.
+* `fake45mers.fa` is an artificial fasta file of 45-mers containing only contiguous A's and G's.
 Every 17-mer in `fake45mers.fa` can be found in `fakedump.fa`.
+* `fakemap.sam` is an artificial sam file of 45-mers containing only contiguous A's and G's.
+Every 17-mer in `fake45mers.sam` can be found in `fakedump.fa`.